I’ve seen this many times. Someone reports they were told something by a Doordash care representative that seemed off.

 When you notice they are quick to get off the phone (or chat) with you, that’s probably why.
 If it takes too long to handle an issue, they get bad marks.
 Sometimes keeping your job in a call center all comes down to keeping the call short.

 It’s easier to make something up than it is to dig into what the real issue is.
-If you have to wait for a supervisor, that lengthens your call and that can cost you your job.
-Wing it.
-That works better.
+That way you can get off the phone quickly and keep your job.

 The huge problem with low quality call centers is that the poor folks on the line with you are king of between a rock and a hard place.
 They’re discouraged from actually resolving the issue if resolving the issue keeps them on the phone too long.